Data on internet activity in Africa

 Compared to the maps in four other documents in this section (World, Europe, Asia and Latin America) the scale in this case is based on much lower density levels.

 Also in other parts of the world it is noticeable that geographic vicinity has some influence as in the case of countries close to South Africa (and French influence in Morocco.)
-But the somewhat better developed areas are a small part of Africa.
+But the somewhat better developed areas are still a small part of Africa.